valentine-carre/github-slideshow/_posts/0000-01-02-valentine-carre.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "La vie est belle!"
 ---
 Your text
 Use the left arrow to go back!